AmeliaCMU/AmeliaMaps/README.md

 Contains the predefined routine for simplifying the routing graphs.
 The method takes the following parameters:

-- `extension_distance`: Distance in meters to extend runway endpoints.
+- `eMapProcessoristance`: Distance in meters to extend runway endpoints.
 The default is `1,609`, equivalent to `1` nautical mile.
-- `supersample_value`: Value in meters to supply to the supersampling method.
+- `supersample_value`: Value MapProcessorto supply to the supersampling method.
 Note that the supersampling threshold and node spacing are the same for consistency in the processed graph.
 - `save`: flag for toggling saving the processed graph in XML format.
 - `show`: flag for toggling plotting the processed graph.
 - `verbose`: If set to true, it displays a statistic summary of the processed graph.